UWPCE-PythonCert/SystemDevelopment/slides_sources/source/documentation.rst

 Finding the members.
 ---------------------

 Not much there, is there?
-Where is the capital_mod module?
+Where is the module?
+Where are the functions?

-Sphinx only creates the main doc for each package.
+Sphinx only creates the main doc for each pacakge or module.

 You need to create a entry for each module yourself::